jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-encryption/cluster-ip/README.md

 * Administrative access to the OpenShift Cluster being used to evaluate AMQ Stream Proxy
 * OpenShift CLI (oc)
-* AMQ Streams Operator installed namespace wide
+* Streams for Apache Kafka Operator (installed namespace wide)

 # Deploying the Example